 Starting school often means new clothes and shoes.
 Let your child wear their uniform before the first day of school – it helps them start to think of themselves as a ‘school kid’, and gives you the chance to fix any scratchy tags or tricky zips!
 Getting your child to wear in new shoes before school starts is also really important – if your child’s feet are uncomfortable on day one, they’re less likely to go running around the playground with their new friends.

 Talk about it

-Schools and teachers are going to be an important part of your child’s life for many years.
 When talking to your child, be positive about learning and school, even if you didn’t have good experiences at school yourself.
-If you’ve already met your child’s teacher, talk about how friendly and helpful they were.
-Even if you don’t know who your child’s teacher will be, you can talk about teachers in general – how they are kind and helpful, how they want the best for their students, and how much your child is going to enjoy learning from them.
+If you’ve already met your child’s teacher, talk about how friendly they were.
+If you haven’t, you can still talk about teachers in general – how they are kind and helpful, how they want the best for their students, and how much your child is going to enjoy learning from them.

 For tips on supporting your child after their first day, see our article I’m in big school now!